harness/developer-hub/docs/software-engineering-insights/sei-profiles/workflow-profiles/velocity-profile.md

 ![](../static/velocity-17.png)

 By default, the Jira release stage is disabled, so you'll need to enable it to use it.
-Once enabled, the starting event for the workflow is automatically set to **Ticket Created** and cannot be modified as it will result in incorrect configuration.Similarly, the issue management system is automatically set to Jira by default.
+Once enabled, the starting event for the workflow is automatically set to **Ticket Created** and cannot be modified as it will result in incorrect configuration.
+Similarly, the issue management system is automatically set to Jira by default.

 If you want to customize the starting event and Issue Management fields, you'll have to disable the release stage first.
 Once disabled, you'll be able to customize your starting event and Issue Management configuration for your profile.

 #### Handling Tickets with Multiple Versions

-When a ticket is associated with multiple versions, the Jira Release Stage provides two calculation methods to reflect the appropriate lead time:
+When a ticket is associated with multiple versions, the Jira release stage provides two calculation methods to reflect the appropriate lead time:

-* Earliest Released Version: Measures lead time to the first released version linked to the ticket.
+* **Earliest Released Version:** Measures lead time to the first released version linked to the ticket.
 This option emphasizes the initial value delivery to stakeholders and reflects the time taken for the issue’s first release.

-* Latest Released Version: Measures lead time to the most recent released version associated with the ticket.
+* **Latest Released Version:** Measures lead time to the most recent released version associated with the ticket.
 This method captures the cumulative effort and reflects the time to final delivery as the issue reaches users.

 ![](../static/jira-release.png)